marksweeney3/Project-CEN3031/README.md

 ### Specifications
 - **Authentication**: User authentication will be developed utilizing password hashing for frontend ⇔ backend communication
-- **Database**: Utilizing MongoDB we can store the adequate data in a hierarchical format with many local and cloud hosting options
+- **Database**: Utilizing MySQL we can store the adequate data in a hierarchical format with many local and cloud hosting options
 - **Operations**: Users will be able to browse subject categories, current UF classes, study spaces, and fellow users.
 Users will be able to add other uses as friends, create a study session, and query available study sessions.
 ### Expectations
 - **Data**: We will include real data, either scraped or API-obtained, of UF’s classes so users can add their current classes to their profile